htaesig/htaesig.github.io/_posts/2025-02-04-february-2025-hta-esig-meeting-minutes.md

 ## 6. AOB

-- You can find the overview of 2025 events of relevance to HTA statisticians in the (January meeting minutes](https://htaesig.github.io/january-2025-hta-esig-meeting-minutes/)
+- You can find the current overview of 2025 events of relevance to HTA statisticians in the [AOB of the January meeting minutes](https://htaesig.github.io/january-2025-hta-esig-meeting-minutes/)